Crossvault Capital Management LLC Lowers Stock Holdings in Honeywell International Inc. (NASDAQ:HON)

 Analysts Set New Price Targets

 Several equities research analysts have recently weighed in on the company.
+TheStreet lowered Honeywell International from a “b” rating to a “c+” rating in a research report on Friday, April 29th.
 Mizuho cut their target price on Honeywell International from $235.00 to $225.00 and set a “buy” rating on the stock in a research report on Monday, July 18th.
 Bank of America raised Honeywell International from a “neutral” rating to a “buy” rating and set a $210.00 target price on the stock in a research report on Monday, July 11th.
-Citigroup raised their target price on Honeywell International from $211.00 to $222.00 in a research report on Friday.
-Credit Suisse Group set a $195.00 target price on Honeywell International in a research report on Tuesday, July 19th.
-Finally, JPMorgan Chase & Co. lifted their price target on Honeywell International from $180.00 to $190.00 and gave the stock a “maintains” rating in a research report on Friday.
+Barclays raised their target price on Honeywell International from $204.00 to $210.00 in a research report on Friday.
+Finally, Deutsche Bank Aktiengesellschaft cut their price target on Honeywell International from $230.00 to $211.00 and set a “buy” rating on the stock in a research report on Wednesday, July 13th.
 Six investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
 Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $206.38.

 About Honeywell International